Facts and Frequently Asked Questions

 Frequently Asked Questions

 Linfield College is an independent, comprehensive undergraduate institution, nationally recognized for its strong teaching faculty, outstanding academic programs and distinctive international emphasis.
 Linfield’s challenging and exciting academic programs feature a broad liberal arts core and an atmosphere in which there is genuine concern for individuals.
-Linfield College includes a residential campus in McMinnville, Oregon; the Linfield College-Good Samaritan School of Nursing in northwest Portland, Oregon; and, an Adult Degree Program offering seven degrees and four certificate programs online and at eight sites across Oregon.
+Linfield College includes a residential campus in McMinnville, Oregon; the Linfield College-Good Samaritan School of Nursing in northwest Portland, Oregon; and, an Online and Continuing Education Program.

 Type: Four year, co-ed, comprehensive, undergraduate, private

-Twenty-three percent of our American students have indicated ethnic diversity, with 7 percent Asian, 9 percent selecting two or more races, 4 percent Hispanic or Latino, 2 percent Native American, Native Hawaiian or Pacific Islander, and 2 percent African American.
-Seventy percent of our students come from abroad and 6 percent do not declare a race.
-Sixty-four percent of students declare themselves as White.
+Thirty-four percent of our American students have indicated ethnic diversity, with 20 percent selecting two or more races, 5 percent Asian, 2 percent African American, 7 percent Hispanic or Latino, 1 percent Native American, and 1 percent Native Hawaiian or Pacific Islander.
+Four percent of our students come from abroad and 3 percent do not declare a race.
+Fifty-seven percent of students declare themselves as White.

-Percentage of faculty with terminal degrees (Ph.D. or MFA): 93%
+Percentage of faculty with terminal degrees (Ph.D. or MFA): 95 percent

 Academic calendar: 4-1-4 (Two semesters: fall and spring, and a January Term session)

-Percentage of freshmen receiving some form of financial aid: 93%
+Percentage of students receiving some form of financial aid: 96%

 Linfield College advances a vision of learning, life, and community that